Marcus5408/orv-analysis/README.md

-# Omniscient Reader's Viewpoint Word Cloud
+# Omniscient Reader's Viewpoint Analysis
 All the stuff I used to generate a wordcloud of the ORV novel.
+Also the stuff I used to generate analytics about the novel.

 Includes:
 - Unpacked EPUB (raw XHTML files)